-- 6.1 Opportunities for new development in Berkswell's countryside will be very limited due to the Green Belt designation.
+- 7.1 Opportunities for new development in Berkswell's countryside will be very limited due to the Green Belt designation.
 The NPPF is very clear about the protection of the Green Belt.
 Paragraph 87. sets out that inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
 Paragraph 88. goes on to say that 'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations.
 Paragraph 89. sets out that a local planning authority should regard the construction of new buildings as inappropriate in Green Belt but provides a number of exceptions to this.
-Solihull adopted Local Plan Policy P17 Countryside and Green Belt reinforces this protection. - 6.2 Berkswell Parish Council recognises that Green Belt, and the scale of the proposed housing developments within it, are major issues for the residents of Berkswell and Balsall Common.
-The parish council supports the principle in national planning policy requiring appropriate brown field sites to be developed before green field land. - 6.3 The preservation of the Green Belt is of significant concern to the community in the parish.
+Solihull adopted Local Plan Policy P17 Countryside and Green Belt reinforces this protection. - 7.2 Berkswell Parish Council recognises that Green Belt, and the scale of the proposed housing developments within it, are major issues for the residents of Berkswell and Balsall Common.
+The parish council supports the principle in national planning policy requiring appropriate brown field sites to be developed before green field land. - 7.3 The preservation of the Green Belt is of significant concern to the community in the parish.
 The community sees the parish positioned as a natural boundary between Coventry and the Birmingham/Solihull conurbation - referred to as "The Meriden Gap".
 The delineation of the Green Belt is a strategic matter for the Local Development Plan review and the LDP policies toward Green Belt protections derive from national policy set down in the NPPF (section 9) which says at the outset: "The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence".
-Release of Green Belt land is an issue for the Local Development Plan review and cannot be determined by a Neighbourhood Development Plan. - 6.4 Similarly, major housing development in Berkswell and Balsall Common in what is currently Green Belt land, but which is proposed to be released in the draft Local Development Plan, is outside the scope of an NDP (see Section 5). - 6.5 Landscape and built character are protected in Solihull adopted Local Plan Policy P10 Natural Environment and the Policies in Section 11.
+Release of Green Belt land is an issue for the Local Development Plan review and cannot be determined by a Neighbourhood Development Plan. - 7.4 Similarly, major housing development in Berkswell and Balsall Common in what is currently Green Belt land, but which is proposed to be released in the draft Local Development Plan, is outside the scope of an NDP (see Section 5). - 7.5 The NDP Committee are fully aware of their resident's concerns and will include these in a list of community issues which have been raised but which are outside the scope of an NDP.
+These will be referred to the Berkswell Parish Council.
+When the revised Local Development Plan is published later in 2018 there will be a consultation exercise during which residents can express their concerns directly to Solihull Council and the NDP Committee strongly advise them to do so. - 7.6 Landscape and built character are protected in Solihull adopted Local Plan Policy P10 Natural Environment and the Policies in Section 11.
 Promoting Quality of Place: Policy P15 - Securing Design Quality, Policy P16 - Conservation of Heritage Assets & Local Distinctiveness Policy P17 - Countryside and Green Belt.